wm97artsociety/Manierism-megabyte-rig-/README.md

 O| is Korean pi
 ----

-O| where O is a 🥧 and the line is put 1/4 touching bottom is the ultimate gods pi in the way pie can be made in 4d or 3d as you make a shape it forms a circle pie and with that the line it makes it amplifier the results in micro rings in a circle leading to linear - movement and binary being - & | in movement with more then 65 million binary and linear realms
+O| where O is a 🥧 and the line is put 1/4 touching bottom and point to the center of the circle is the ultimate gods pi in the way pie can be made in 4d or 3d as you make a shape it forms a circle pie and with that the line it makes it amplifier the results in micro rings in a circle leading to linear - movement and binary being - & | in movement with more then 65 million binary and linear realms
 ----